oyegunmen/JanFlight/docs/content/basics.md

 - **Voltage (V)** = water pressure higher pressure means more power available per unit of current
 - **Capacity (mAh)** = tank size how long it lasts
 - **C-rating** = pipe diameter how fast it can release energy

+!> **Note:** The "water tank" analogy is used here for conceptual clarity; ensure you understand the underlying technical principles as well.

 ### Battery Voltage: The "S" Count